 - Master’s degree – tassel, cap, master’s gown and hood are purchased.
 U-M Michigan Engineering graduation hoods have maize and blue satin on the inside, with orange velvet on the outside.

 - Doctoral degree – tassel, cap, doctoral gown, and hood are rented and should be reserved early in the term.
 Custom doctoral attire can be purchased at any time during the year; orders generally take 6-8 weeks.

 The honor cord – which can be gold or white, single or double – denotes students graduating with honors.
-Engineering students eligible to wear an honor cord must have a cumulative grade point average of 3.20 or higher based on at least 45 hours of credit that have been completed while enrolled in the College of Engineering through the end of the last completed term of study.
+Engineering students eligible to wear an honor cord must have a cumulative grade point average of 3.20 or higher based on at least 45 hours of credit that have been completed while enrolled in Michigan Engineering through the end of the last completed term of study.
 There are no honor cords specific to grade-point-average distinction levels.
 Honor cords may be purchased at stores selling academic attire.